-All 4 products share the same hardware design, and the same maskset.
-The different derivates differ only on the available memory size, and on the associated cryptographic library, as detailed here below:
+The different derivatives differ from the master product, only on the available NVM memory size, and on the available I/O modes, as detailed here below:

-Table 1.
-Products of the TOE

-Product name EEPROM size Crypto library

-SA23YR48A 48 KBytes Neslib SA 3.0

-SB23YR48A 48 KBytes Neslib SB 3.0

-SA23YR80A 80 KBytes Neslib SA 3.0

-SB23YR80A 80 KBytes Neslib SB 3.0
+Table 2.
+Master product and derivatives specific characteristics

+Commercial name Product ID NVM size I/O modes ST23R160 0019h 160 KBytes Dual mode (RF + contact) ST23R80A 001Bh 80 KBytes Dual mode (RF + contact) ST23R48A 001Ch 48 KBytes Dual mode (RF + contact) ST23L160 001Dh 160 KBytes Contact only ST23L80A 001Eh 80 KBytes Contact only ST23L48A 001Fh 48 KBytes Contact only

+The different hardware derivatives can be distinguished thanks to the product identification number, included in the traceability number, as detailed in Table 2: Master product and derivatives specific characteristics.

+20 In this Security Target, the terms:

+- "TOE" or "ST23RLxxx" or "ST23R160A & derivatives" mean all 6 products, - "ST23Rxxx" means the subset of products ST23R48A / ST23R80A / ST23R160, - "ST23Lxxx" means the subset of products ST23L48A / ST23L80A / ST23L160. - The rest of this document applies to all products with or without the Neslib, except when a restriction is mentioned.
+For easier reading, the restrictions are typeset as indicated here.

+3.2 TOE overview

-- 16 In this Security Target, the terms: - "TOE" or "Sx23YRxx" mean all 4 products, - "Sx23YR48" means the subset of products SA23YR48A / SB23YR48A, - "Sx23YR80" means the subset of products SA23YR80A / SB23YR80A. - "SA23YRxx" means the subset of products SA23YR48A / SA23YR80A, - "SB23YRxx" means the subset of products SB23YR48A / SB23YR80A. - The rest of this document applies to all 4 products, except when a particular mention to one of the products is added.
-For easier reading, the restrictions corresponding to a particular product are typeset as indicated here. - The Sx23YR48 are directly derived from the ST23YR48A by the addition of a public key cryptographic library named Neslib 3.0 SA for the SA23YR48A, Neslib 3.0 SB for the SB23YR48A. - The Sx23YR80 are directly derived from the ST23YR80A by the addition of a public key cryptographic library named Neslib 3.0 SA for the SA23YR80A, Neslib 3.0 SB for the SB23YR80A. - Such as the ST23YR48A and ST23YR80A, the TOE is a dual contact/contactless Smartcard IC based on the 8/16-bit ST23 CPU core, with 48 Kbytes EEPROM for the Sx23YR48, 80 Kbytes EEPROM for the Sx23YR80, an internally generated clock, an MPU, an internal True Random Number Generator (TRNG) and accelerators dedicated to cryptographic algorithms. - Operations are synchronized with an internally generated clock issued by the Clock Generator module.
+- The TOE is a Smartcard IC based on the 8/16-bit ST23 CPU core, with an internally generated clock, an MPU, an internal True Random Number Generator (TRNG) and accelerators dedicated to cryptographic algorithms. - Operations are synchronized with an internally generated clock issued by the Clock Generator module.
 The internal speed of the device is fully software programmable.
 High performance can be reached by using high speed internal clock frequency (up to 29 MHz).
-The CPU interfaces with the on-chip RAM, ROM and EEPROM memories via an internal bus offering 16 MBytes of linear addressing space, protected by the memory protection unit (MPU) without performance loss.

-- An RF interface including an RF Universal Asynchronous Receiver Transmitter (RF UART) enables contactless communication up to 848 Kbits/s compatible with the ISO 14443-B standard. - The CPU includes the Arithmetic Logic Unit (ALU) and the control logic.
+The CPU interfaces with the on-chip RAM, ROM and EEPROM memories via an internal bus offering 16 MBytes of linear addressing space, protected by the memory protection unit (MPU) without performance loss. - For the ST23Rxxx, an RF interface including an RF Universal Asynchronous Receiver Transmitter (RF UART) enables contactless communication up to 848 Kbits/s compatible with the ISO 14443 type B and type B' standards. - 25 The CPU includes the Arithmetic Logic Unit (ALU) and the control logic.